-We are Jasmine, Jo, Jez and Patrick and we are Community Connectors at Surrey County Council.
+We are Jasmine, Jez and Patrick and we are Community Connectors at Surrey County Council.
 We are passionate about helping families find the right support.
 Our online newsletter is our place to share new or existing services we come across.
 We'll also provide helpful information, based on what families and practitioners are telling us in the community.

-- Support for children and young people
+- Health and wellbeing support for children and young people.

-- Support for victims of anti-social behaviour and crime
+- support for victims of crime

 We hope this information will be helpful to you.